-Her Total Expenses are \$54,346 based on
+Her Total Expenses are \$56,700 based on

-Deemed Basic expenses of \$49,346 for second-year student living away from home See budget table on page 10 Further Allowable expenses of \$5,000 for one dependent child.
-See page 11-13 for further allowable expenses - dependants
+Deemed Basic expenses of \$51,700 for second-year student living away from home See budget table on page 10 Further Allowable expenses of \$5,000 for one dependent child.
+See pages 11-12 for further allowable expenses - dependants

-Her Total Resources are \$10,194 based on
+Her Total Resources are \$10,532.5 based on

-Parental deeming contribution of \$0 See pages 16-18 for parental deeming formula Spousal deeming contribution of \$494 See pages 18-19 for spousal deeming formula Summer deeming = \$1,900.
-See page 15-16 for summer deeming formula for students with dependent children Government student assistance of \$7,800 See pages 13-14 for government student financial assistance
+Student socio-economic index is \$0 See pages 18-21 for socio-economic index formula Spousal deeming contribution of \$232.50 See pages 21-22 for spousal deeming formula Summer deeming = \$2,500 See page 17-18 for summer deeming formula for students with dependent children Government student assistance of \$7,800 See pages 14-15 for government student financial assistance

-Jasmine's Unmet Need will be \$44,152, the difference between her Total Expenses and Total Resources (\$54,346-\$10,194).
+Jasmine's Unmet Need will be \$46,167.50, the difference between her Total Expenses and Total Resources (\$56,700- \$10,532.50).
 The Faculty of Law will advise her that it will provide her a combination of bursaries (non-repayable grants) and an interest subsidy on the approved student line of credit amount (repayable to the bank from which the loan is received).